stackhpc/ansible-role-openhpc/README.md

 # stackhpc.openhpc

-This Ansible role installs packages and performs configuration to provide an OpenHPC Slurm cluster.
+This Ansible role installs packages and performs configuration to provide a Slurm cluster.
+By default this uses packages from [OpenHPC](https://openhpc.community/) but it is also possible to use alternative Slurm binaries and packages.

 As a role it must be used from a playbook, for which a simple example is given below.
 This approach means it is totally modular with no assumptions about available networks or any cluster features except for some hostname conventions.
 Any desired cluster fileystem or other required functionality may be freely integrated using additional Ansible roles or other approaches.

 The minimal image for nodes is a CentOS 7 or RockyLinux 8 GenericCloud image.
 These use OpenHPC v1 and v2 respectively.
 Centos8/OpenHPCv2 is generally preferred as it provides additional functionality for Slurm, compilers, MPI and transport libraries.

+## Task files
+This role provides four task files which can be selected by using the `tasks_from` parameter of Ansible's `import_role` or `include_role` modules:
+- `main.yml`: Runs `install-ohpc.yml` and `runtime.yml`.
+Default if no `tasks_from` parameter is used.
+- `install-ohpc.yml`: Installs repos and packages for OpenHPC.
+- `install-generic.yml`: Installs systemd units etc. for user-provided binaries.
+- `runtime.yml`: Slurm/service configuration.

 ## Role Variables

+Variables only relevant for `install-ohpc.yml` or `install-generic.yml` task files are marked as such below.

 `openhpc_version`: Optional.
 OpenHPC version to install.
-Defaults provide `1.3` for Centos 7 and `2` for RockyLinux/CentOS 8.
+Defaults provide `1.3` for Centos 7 and `2` for RockyLinux/CentOS 8 (`install-ohpc.yml` only).

 `openhpc_extra_repos`: Optional list.
-Extra Yum repository definitions to configure, following the format of the Ansible [yum_repository](https://docs.ansible.com/ansible/2.9/modules/yum_repository_module.html) module.
+Extra Yum repository definitions to configure, following the format of the Ansible [yum_repository](https://docs.ansible.com/ansible/2.9/modules/yum_repository_module.html) module (`install-ohpc.yml` only).
 Respected keys for each list element:
 * `name`: Required
 * `description`: Optional